Terms and conditions for Plusnet Business Services

 4.13 If The Customer disputes any charge on a bill The Customer will notify Plusnet online using the Help Assistant tool in writing within 30 days of the date of the bill with all relevant information.
 Where the disputed amount is:

-- Less than 5% of the total bill, The Customer will pay the full amount of the bill; or
+4.13.1. less than 5% of the total bill, the Customer will pay the full amount of the bill; or

-- More than 5% of the total bill, The Customer must pay the amount not in dispute.
+4.13.2. more than 5% of the total bill, the Customer must pay the amount not in dispute.

 Any disputes will be resolved promptly and the resolved amount if any is payable immediately.

 4.14 If Plusnet does not receive payment by the due date, Plusnet may charge the Customer daily interest on late payments at a per annum rate equal to 7% above the base lending rate of the European Central Bank, compounded daily, for the period beginning on the date on which payment is due and ending on the date on which payment is made.